 The notion of 'equity' in a New Zealand context is often tied to Māori, in particular.
 It is sometimes acknowledged that there are equity groups in New Zealand other than Māori, however, and we need to understand how this can be so without taking anything away from Māori - in part because there is so very much more, yet, that needs to be done with respect to attaining equity for Māori.
 I will consider three notions of equity that we do well to tease apart: Firstly, equity as fairness of distribution.
-Secondly, equity as an overall amount (e.g, gross domestic product, treaty settlement).
-Thirdly, equity as a fairness of distribution with respect to, for example, issues of rightful inheritance or succession.
+Secondly, equity as an overall amount (e.g., gross domestic product, treaty settlement).
+Thirdly, equity as rightful inheritance or succession.

-I will argue that the source of equity in health contexts needs to be understood as arising from the human right to health for all peoples that has been partly articulated by the United Nations.
-In considering whether or not a policy or decision is equitable we need to get clearer on our articulation of who the primary beneficiaries are and whether we are empowering the appropriate group - or whether we are entrenching their inequality in the name of equity.
+I will show that the source of equity in health contexts needs to be understood as arising from the human right to health for all peoples that has been partly articulated by the United Nations.
+I will show that this required in order for sustainability of the Medical Institution.
+I will show that in considering whether or not a policy or decision is equitable we need to get clearer on our articulation of who the primary beneficiaries are and whether we are empowering the appropriate group - or whether we are entrenching their inequality in the name of equity.

-I will consider that the best way we have of ensuring the human right to health for all peoples (and the sustainability of medicine and public health) is for all peoples to be represented in positions of office within the health system, rather than certain peoples being excluded (or exempted), while being expected to bear a disproportionate amount of the burden of development.
+I will conclude that the best way we have of ensuring the human right to health for all peoples (and the sustainability of medicine and public health) is for all peoples to be represented in positions of office within the health system, rather than certain peoples being excluded (or exempted), while being expected to bear a disproportionate amount of the burden of development.